weifengshi/GitHub-Example/README.md

-# GitHub-Example
+# GitHub Example

-A repository to use to introduce students to GitHub
+This is the readme for this repository.